samedling/MCSAS/README.txt

 2. Install the Command Line Tools by running xcode-select --install
 3. Download the latest stable gfortran version from http://hpc.sourceforge.net

+Tested on OS X 10.10 "Yosemite".

+Some Troubleshooting:
+OS X/EPD/Tkinter: Make sure you have Canopy.
+EPD might tell you it's updated everything, but it's still not the same as Canopy.
+Centos/F2PY: Make sure you are using the version of F2PY which matches your version of Python (2.7+), otherwise just loading the Fortran module causes a Segmentation Fault.
-Note that on OS X you need to close all the old plots before you can run things again.
+OS X (and Windows?): You need to close all the old plots before you can run things again.
 Otherwise, it's otherwise unresponsive for some reason.

-Tested on OS X 10.10 "Yosemite".